Rufus For Real

 • Who's Stirring the Pot?

 • Low effort, high reward.
-A handful of simple steps deliver a soup that tastes like a restaurant bowl without the restaurant effort.
+A handful of simple steps deliver a soup that tastes like a restaurant bowl without the work.

 • Ultra-creamy + cozy.
-The broth gets silky and rich thanks to mushrooms, sour cream, and a quick simmer that makes everything feel slow-cooked.
+The broth gets silky and rich thanks to mushrooms, sour cream, and a quick simmer.

 • Leftover Prime Rib – The whole reason to make prime rib in the first place.
 But good news: this recipe works beautifully with any leftover roast or steak you’ve got hanging around — rib roast, sirloin, strip, tenderloin.
 If it’s cooked beef, you’re golden.